 As with any luxury good, it is quite difficult to find what you need unless you know where to look.
 Auctions are your best bet when it comes to old racing cars, as they tend to end up in the hands of groups rather than people.
-By this we mean that companies or auction agencies buy the luxury goods, in this case an F1 car, and then sell it at an event to the highest bidder.
+By this I mean that companies or auction agencies buy the luxury goods, in this case an F1 car, and then sell it at an event to the highest bidder.

-These auctions don’t just take place at real events however, as they can often take place online instead.
+These auctions don’t just take place at real events however, as they can often take place online as well.
 In the modern era, this is the most common way to get your hands on an F1 car.
 There are usually specific websites you can visit to find these kinds of auction, and if there is a specific car that you want to buy, a quick Google search will usually give you some results.

 Finding Them Locally

 Obviously, you can ask around your local garages and auction houses if you think they may be aware of some sellers in your area, but looking online is definitely the best way to find F1 cars for sale.
-So, how much do they cost?
-And what sort of things should you look out for when buying one?

 What Will Affect The Price Of An F1 Car?